192-Support-Squadron/classification-bar/README.md

-# React Component Template
+# Classification Bar

-This repo is a template to be used for new React componenets libaries.
+This repo contains a React Component that provides a Classification Bar to be used on goverment websites.